 We are flexible on price if the buyer can provide good comparables as justification of offer price.

 We have all the permits finished, so the property is turnkey!

 Due to the 2008 crash, our plans to move forward with building a $60 million second-to-none boutique resort with Antoine Predock’s architectural preliminary vision were halted.
-The demand for such resorts ended in 2008, and likely will never in our lifetime recover.
+The demand for such resorts ended in 2008.
 So we are selling this property.
-We have already spent ~ $100,000 in fees and expenses to Predock and his team to assess the building site, and Predock, the #1 architect in the world (in our opinion), is willing to work with the new owners to make the new owner’s dream design a reality!
+We have already paid Predock in retainer fee and travel expense for Predock and his team to assess the building site, start preliminary designs, and Predock, the #1 architect in the world (in our opinion), is willing to work with the new owners to make the new owner’s dream design a reality!

 As mentioned above, JS’s law firm who is now (in 2023) annulling the process service, advises that we find well-funded buyers to come in to obtain new building schedules from the MBN, and buy all the assets.